clemlak/create-truffle-dapp/README.md

     npm install -g create-truffle-dapp

-*Some users may need to start this command with `sudo` and enter their password.*
+*Some users (using macOS) may need to start this command with `sudo` and enter their password.*

 ## Usage
-To create a new project in the current directory, simply run:
+To create a new project in the current directory, launch your terminal and run:

     create-truffle-dapp MyDapp